-Welcome to the Doctor of Physical Therapy at Duke!
-Our program is committed to diversity, inclusion, and celebrating everyone that enters our program.
-We know that beginning in the department will be a transition for you and your family and would like to make this transition as comfortable as possible.
+Welcome to the Doctor of Physical Therapy program at Duke!
+Our program is committed to diversity, equity, and inclusion, and fostering a sense of belonging for everyone who enters our program.
+Entering the program will be a transition for you and your family and we would like to support your success during this transition.
 In addition to the faculty and staff within the Doctor of Physical Therapy program, Duke also has many resources on campus that can help to support you in your new life in Durham, North Carolina.

 Upcoming Diversity, Equity, and Inclusion Events at Duke